JonasBrattHansen/AtCampus/README.md

 # Installing and running the application:

 ### 1:
-Install Docker Desktop, restart your computer and run the program
+Install Docker Desktop, restart your computer and run the program:

 [Download here](https://docs.docker.com/get-docker/)